ManticoreGamesInc/platform-documentation/CONTRIBUTING.md

 # Contributing

-Thanks for your interested in helping out by contributing!
-Your assistance is much appreciated!
+Thanks for your interest in helping out by contributing!
+Your assistance is very much appreciated!

 If you don't want to deal with all the technicalities because you only want to do some small wording changes, you can just use the GitHub WebUI to edit a markdown file directly!